 As religious beliefs become more inflexible, your ability to use reason diminishes.
 You will be less likely to explore other ideas or process which conflict with your current boundaries.
 Religions are control mechanisms.
 They program people to reject anything that threatens the religion.

 Thankfully, this condition is reversible.
 But, it requires some work on your part.
 The results will be worth it.
 Think about it.
 You might even become a “Freethinker.”
 The first step is acknowledging that an inflexible worldview has an adverse effect on rational thinking and common sense.
 The more extreme your beliefs, the less likely you will be to accepting anything that isn’t a part of the quality check of your perception.

-You can increase your cognitive ability by confronting the programming of your beliefs.
-The fewer limitations and restrictions the greater your ability to reason.
+You can increase your cognitive ability by confronting your beliefs—the fewer limitations and restrictions on thinking, the greater your ability to reason.
 The more you research and study ideas outside your paradigm, the more you will appreciate the freedom of thought.

 So, here’s the antidote to the effects of religion.
 Begin studying critical thinking.
 Here are some links to our basic critical thinking toolkit.
 This series includes logical reasoning, logical axioms, and spotting logical fallacy.
-These can reduce or eliminate the negative effects of religious extremism.
-These tools will direct you to conduct your own research using sources from outside the religious paradigm you hold.
+These can reduce or eliminate the adverse effects of religious extremism.
+Conduct your own research.
+Use sources from outside the paradigm you research.

 Extremist religious belief and your basic cognitive abilities are at odds with one another.
 The inverse function of faith and belief to rational thinking is scary.
-Moderates who hold on to their beliefs only encouraging others who may be more susceptible to the darker aspects of extremist ideology.
+Moderates who hold on to their beliefs only encourage others who may be more susceptible to extremist ideology.